gamezuv/gamezuv.github.io/_posts/2014-3-4-TruckSimulatorPrivacyPolicy.md

+---
+layout: post
-## Truck Driving Simulator Game Privacy Policy
+title: Truck Driving Simulator Game Privacy Policy

 Utkarsh Vaidya built the Truck Driving Simulator Game app as a Free app.
 This SERVICE is provided by Utkarsh Vaidya at no cost and is intended for use as is.